Inter Miami CF Stadium: American football

-Chase Stadium has also hosted American football games, including the Miami Hurricanes spring game, and the Florida High School Athletic Association state championships.
+Inter Miami CF Stadium has also hosted American football games, including the Miami Hurricanes spring game, and the Florida High School Athletic Association state championships.
 The stadium is used for local regular season high school football games as well, with some schools which played games at the stadium including Fort Lauderdale High School, Pine Crest School, American Heritage School, and North Broward Preparatory School.

 In September 2023, the stadium was announced as the venue for the inaugural Florida Beach Bowl, a college football bowl game for teams from historically black colleges and universities (HBCUs) within NCAA Division II.

 Transportation

-Chase Stadium is located near Interstate 95 at its junction with Commercial Boulevard (State Route 870) in Fort Lauderdale.
+Inter Miami CF Stadium is located near Interstate 95 at its junction with Commercial Boulevard (State Route 870) in Fort Lauderdale.
 The stadium has three designated parking lots for pre-purchased ticketholders and an additional lot for other visitors.
 The nearest Tri-Rail commuter rail station is Cypress Creek, but additional nighttime train service is not provided for Inter Miami CF matches.

 In April 2022, Inter Miami CF announced a partnership with Brightline to provide passenger trains from Miami and West Palm Beach to Fort Lauderdale station with a dedicated shuttle for fans.
 The service, named the GOOOL Getter, will have three round-trips before and after home matches.